-Any fund which has a calculated negative balance at the end of any fiscal year is REQUIRED to upload a justification explaining why this occurs.
-A reasonable explanation could be: the fund is likely to receive less FY 2022 revenue than previously expected and the appropriated amount for FY 2022 was based on the higher revenue estimate.
+For any fund that has a calculated negative balance at the end of any fiscal year, agencies are REQUIRED to upload a justification explaining why this occurs.
+A reasonable explanation could be: the fund is likely to receive less FY 2023 revenue than previously expected and the appropriated amount for FY 2023 was based on the higher revenue estimate.

 Please make sure that entries on this form are properly placed.
-BUDDIES, in the Review Data process, will identify entries for funds which appear to be only appropriated in the non-appropriated cells and vice-versa.
+BUDDIES, in the Review Data process, will identify entries for funds that appear to be only appropriated in the non-appropriated cells and vice-versa.